isomerpages/mccy-ncov/index.md

     - infopic:
         title: Encourage!
         subtitle: Why not encourage each other as we get through this tough time?
-        description: Post a message or story on social media to encourage others to stay strong
+        description: As we enter into Phase 1 post Circuit Breaker, let us encourage our families, friends and communities to stay strong.
+Post a message or story on social media to encourage others!
-        button: Find Out More!
+        button: Find Out How!
-        url: /stay-engaged/get-help/
+        url:
         image: /images/gethelp.jpg
         alt: Encourage
     - infopic: